Valnexus/Github-Search/README.md

 This project uses React / Redux / TypeScript / React Router.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-## How to use it
+## How to Start

+1) In root folder, write npm install in the terminal to install all dependencies
+2) After installation is over use npm start to start the dev server on [http://localhost:3000](http://localhost:3000)
-1) Log In with Github
-2) Use search to find repositories or users
+3) Log In with Github and search for repositories or users